-This bedroom mixes traditional style furniture with bohemian decor as the boho look can be blended with other styles as well.
-This has the double value of softening the lines of more modern styles and creating a look that is more unique and not like everyone else.
+This bedroom mixes traditional style furniture with bohemian decor.
+This has the double value of softening the look of traditional or modern styles and creating a look that is unique.

-While the bed and colors of this bedroom echo the more classic style, the fringed canopy with the flower tapestry is an ideal boho look.
-This room is proof that bohemian decor can look elegant and refined.
+While the bed and colors of this bedroom echo a classic style, the fringed canopy with the flower tapestry gives the bedroom a mixed boho look.

-This boho dining room has a pared down color palette.
-However, it still features classic boho decor like a rattan light and a mixed gallery wall.
-If you like this look, begin with a natural foundation like a sisal rug.
+This boho dining room has a pared-down color palette.
+It still features classic boho decor like a rattan light and a mixed gallery wall.
+To get this look, begin with a natural foundation like a sisal rug.
 Add mixed furniture or a mustard yellow accent piece for a different texture.
-For a casual look, throw a few woven baskets in the mix.

 Modern Boho Chic